Itaú plans to announce a digital bank

 As one of the largest financial institutions in the country, with more than 60 million customers worldwide, Itaú has the resources and experience necessary to create a successful digital bank.

-Whether it will be successful in competing with established fintechs remains to be seen, but its entry into this space signals that traditional banks are sensing changing consumer preferences and are willing to adapt accordingly.
+Whether it will be successful in competing with established fintechs remains to be seen, but its entry into the space signals that traditional banks are noticing changing consumer preferences and are willing to adapt accordingly.

 Itaú, one of the largest banks in Latin America, has been exploring ways to compete with the growing number of digital banks in the market.

-As part of this strategy, Itaú intends to announce its own digital bank soon.
+As part of this strategy, Itaú intends to soon announce its own digital bank.

-The move is seen as a way for the bank to attract younger, more tech-savvy customers who prefer digital over traditional banking services.
+The move is seen as a way for the bank to attract younger, more tech-savvy customers who prefer digital banking services to traditional ones.

 The announcement comes as many traditional banks struggle to keep up with the rapid growth of fintech startups offering innovative digital solutions.

-With Itaú's new digital bank, it hopes to capture a larger share of the market, offering a variety of online banking services, such as mobile payments and point-to-point transfers.
+With Itaú's new digital bank, it hopes to capture a larger share of the market by offering a range of online banking services such as mobile payments and peer-to-peer transfers.

-It remains to be seen how successful Itaú's foray into digital banking is, but it is clear that the company is taking steps to adapt to changing consumer preferences and remain relevant in an increasingly competitive landscape.
+It remains to be seen how successful Itaú's foray into digital banking will be, but it's clear the company is taking steps to adapt to changing consumer preferences and stay relevant in an increasingly competitive landscape.

-What this means for the industryItau's digital bank will offer customers access to a range of services not normally available in traditional banks.
+What this means for the sectorItaú's digital bank will offer customers access to a range of services not normally available at traditional banks.

 These services will include an intuitive mobile app that allows users to manage their accounts, pay bills and transfer money directly from their smartphone or tablet.